 Okay, there are a bazillion cafes in Chiang Mai and a lot of them have some type of non-dairy milk so these are just the ones I went to.
 It’s also hard for me most of the time to clarify between cafe and restaurant as most of the cafes serve food.
 So it’s just the coffee-focused ones here and the others are in the restaurants section.

 Vegan Thailand Note: Be careful as some types of Lactasoy actually contain milk.
 Lactasoy is one of the cheapest soymilks so lots of places have it.
 Some of their varieties are vegan, but some are not.
+The normal blue box one has milk powder in it.
+There’s a collagen one that I imagine is also not vegan.
+I’ve drank the essential amino acids one though (pinkish box) and that seems to be vegan from the ingredient label.

 Art Cafe and Roastery (Chang Phueak) – I stumbled upon this place near my house and was super excited to find a little wild-looking bird who lives there!
 The bird is just flying around the cafe singing and also tried to steal my almond milk.
 Their coffee is really good too.
 They have food as well, but I don’t think it’s vegan so I never looked.
 I always just went for coffee.
 Beautiful light cafe space inside, tucked back a little bit from the street.